CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/http-handler.md

 to the Solid-OIDC [specification](https://solid.github.io/solid-oidc/).
 The OIDC component is configured to work on the `/.oidc/` subpath, so this handler catches all those requests and sends them to the internal OIDC library that is used.

+## NotificationHttpHandler

+The `urn:solid-server:default:NotificationHttpHandler` catches all notification subscription requests.
+By default these are requests targeting `/.notifications/`.
+Which specific subscription type is targeted is then based on the next part of the URL.

+## StorageDescriptionHandler

+The `urn:solid-server:default:StorageDescriptionHandler` returns the relevant RDF data for requests targeting a storage description resource.
+It does this by knowing which URL suffix is used for such resources, and verifying that the associated container is an actual storage container.

 ## AuthResourceHttpHandler